marcelbeumer/gonotes/about_go.md

 ```

 Similarly, uninitialized maps type-check against initialized maps.
 As a result, you can not seem make safe assumptions about a map in a struct without doing a nil-check.

+Maybe go linters can warn about returning an unintialized something, but with default `golangci-lint` settings it didn't.

 ```go
 type example struct {